 iPhoneography Tips and Tricks

 As a new iPhoneographer, first you must get familiar with your iPhone camera app.
-Your app can be opened from a locked home screen by hitting the center button and swiping up from the right or by selecting the camera icon when your phone is unlocked.
+Your app can be opened from a locked home screen by swiping up or from the right, or by selecting the camera icon when your phone is unlocked.

 Next, explore different camera modes, effects and filters.
 You can select different camera modes by scrolling over the options above the shutter-button or preview filters by selecting the three-circle icon in the lower, right-hand corner.